dotnet/csharplang/proposals/params-collections.md

 The ambiguity presents no problem, however, since it can be resolved by inserting a cast or using a collection expression, if needed.

+### Signatures and overloading

+All the rules around `params` modifier in [Signatures and overloading](https://github.com/dotnet/csharpstandard/blob/draft-v9/standard/basic-concepts.md#76-signatures-and-overloading) remain as is.

 ### Overload resolution

 ## Open questions